|hiv anal sex condom broke

 The CDC estimates the per-act risk for acquiring HIV from unprotected (or broken-condom) receptive anal sex with a partner confirmed to be HIV positive is 5 per 1,000 exposures.
 Of course there are many confounding variables that can affect HIV transmission.
 These include both viral (viral strain, viral load, etc.) and host (immune integrity, genetics, concurrent infection, local trauma, etc.) variables.

 PEP is most effective when started as soon as possible after an HIV exposure.
 If greater than 72 hours have elapsed since the exposure, PEP is no longer felt to be effective and therefore it would not be warranted.

 I would suggest you get an HIV-antibody test at the three-month mark.
 Also, if you are still in touch with your top gun guy, you could ask him to get retested.
 If he's negative, that would significantly decrease your HIV risk.
 He might still be within his "window period" if recently infected and therefore test HIV negative, but the odds of this being the case would be remote.

 You can learn more about HIV-transmission risk, PEP and related issues in the archives of this forum.
 Have a look around.

 Get Email Notifications When This Forum Updates or Subscribe With RSS

-- Can AIDS Be Transmitted Through Anal Sex Condom Broke?
+- Can You Get AIDS From Anal Sex Condom Broke?